pandosme/pandosme.github.io/docs/_posts/2022-06-04-parking-transition.md

 1. Axis camera
 2. [Parking Transition](https://files.juhlin.me/acap/Parking?source=pages) ACAP

-## Optional services
-_If you need to get transition events over MQTT_
-3. Configure MQTT client on device
-4. Access to some MQTT Broker

 # Parking transition detector

 ## Installation
 Install the ACAP in the downloaded zip-file
 (Select appropriate eap-file that matches you Axis device platform)

 ## Configuration
 For every parking space visible in the view...
 1. Click the green Add button